samborkent/plasma-solver/README.md

     Boltzmann distribution, which should be more physically accurate.

 # Change log

+25-06-21:
+* Made some last adjustments, minor bug fixes, and added some additional bools for convenience.
+* alternateSolver contains my first attempt at the proposed "all particle collisions" model.
+* Put all plot stuff in the function plotParticles as it should be.
+* Added reflection of particles arriving at the target surface, so they don't just phase through the target somehow.
+* Found a bug prevalent at higher pressures where heavy particles somehow gain negative velocity, and then don't reflect properly at the target surface.
+Propably a bug in collisionCalculation for negative velocities due to how particle positions get updated.
+    Could also be the cause of the disproprtional performance impact of enabling negative velocities.

 09-06-21:
 * Determine maximum velocity based on maximal achievable background gas velocity